| crapgrep | ||

 ../garbage2.txt:73:urka4l8

-meaning that the matches were found in lines 5
+meaning that the matches were found in lines 5 and 73 of garbage1.txt and garbage2.txt, respectively.

 Test coverage